Wyle Laboratories WS-01 Scientific Calculator

 decided to let the engineers go ahead and complete the calculator

 project, which became the Wyle WS-01.
-The calculator was based on a
+The calculator used discrete

 small rotating magnetic disk (similar in principle to today's hard disk